thoun/kingoftokyo/wiki_en.md

 All other rules remain unchanged.

+= Halloween version =
+Halloween version adds a new Costume cards.
+Players choose one costume card at the begining of the game.
+It is possible to have multiple Costume cards, as the unused Costume cards are shuffled on the deck, and can be bought like any other card.

+When a player rolls 3 smashes of more, he can steal Costume cards from players he damages (paying them the cost).
+He can steal several cards, from different players, at the same turn.
+Smash damage still apply when stealing cards is used.

 = Cards combinations =
 If you have a doubt about some cards combinations, you can check answers listed here : https://docs.google.com/spreadsheets/d/1DbI4EongciNvCcjQBwsMHuXxpzKA1x3ZD_MMdPzBRtM.